-For suburban or rural communities served by two or three interchanges, Community Interchanges Identification signs are useful (see Figure 2E-25).
+For suburban or rural communities served by two or three interchanges, Community Interchanges Identification signs are useful (see Figure 2E-23).

-In these cases, the name of the community followed by the word EXITS should be shown on the top line; the lines below should display the destination, road name or route number, and the corresponding distances to the nearest 400 m or 1/4 mile.
+In these cases, the name of the community followed by the word Exits should be shown on the top line; the lines below should display the destination, road name or route number, and the corresponding distances to the nearest 400 m (0.25 mile).